HarryS2496/Kings-Fist-Webnovel/chapters/chapter4.md

 *I could just lie here for the rest of my life.*

-*It* would continue to follow him no matter where he went in this kingdom*.*
+*It* would continue to follow him no matter where he went in this kingdom.

 *No one would even bother going up here to find the body.*